ginny-org/ginny/README.md

   /**
    * Returns a path that can be used as a (relative) url from the
-   * generated page to an external resource (e.g. an image).
+   * generated content to an external resource (e.g. an image).
    */
   url(path: string): string;

   /**
-   * Creates a new page context for a different file.
+   * Creates a new content context for a different file.
 This can be
-   * useful when generating multiple pages (e.g. in separate folders).
+   * useful when generating multiple files (e.g. in separate folders).
    */
-  forFile(file: string): PageContext;
+  forFile(file: string): ContentContext;

   /**
-   * Registers an external file that is a dependency of the page.
+   * Registers an external file that is a dependency of the content.
    * This is used in watch mode to trigger regeneration of files
    * when dependencies change.
    */